rahulrai-in/thcloudblog/blog/content/post/Create IoT Hub with Messaging Configurations with Azure Quick Start Templates How to Repay Knowledge Debt.md

-tags = ["resource manager", "debt", "blog", "github"] title = "Create IoT Hub with Messaging Configurations with Azure Quick Start Templates & How to Repay Knowledge Debt" type = "post" slug="create-iot-hub-with-messaging-configurations-with-azure-quick-start-templates---how-to-repay-knowledge-debt"
+tags = ["resource manager", "debt", "blog", "github"] title = "Create IoT Hub with Messaging Configurations with Azure Quick Start Templates & How to Repay Knowledge Debt" type = "post" slug="create-iot-hub-with-messaging-configurations-with-azure-quick-start-templates-how-to-repay-knowledge-debt"
 +++

 Okay, this is a bit of self promotion but my ARM template to provision IoT Hub has been merged with the official Azure documentation branch recently.
-What this means is that now you can visit [this link](https://azure.microsoft.com/en-in/documentation/templates/101-iothub-with-consumergroup-create/ "Click Me.."), click on **Deploy to Azure** button, supply some parameter values and have an IoT Hub provisioned in your subscription.
-If you want to view the script that is responsible for provisioning the infrastructure, you can view the script in the Azure Quick Start GitHub repository [here](https://github.com/Azure/azure-quickstart-templates/tree/master/101-iothub-with-consumergroup-create "Click Me..").
-You can read more about how and why you should use Azure Resource Manager (ARM) for defining and deploying your resources [here](https://azure.microsoft.com/en-in/documentation/articles/resource-group-overview/ "Click Me..").
+What this means is that now you can visit [this link](https://azure.microsoft.com/en-in/documentation/templates/101-iothub-with-consumergroup-create/ 'Click Me..'), click on **Deploy to Azure** button, supply some parameter values and have an IoT Hub provisioned in your subscription.
+If you want to view the script that is responsible for provisioning the infrastructure, you can view the script in the Azure Quick Start GitHub repository [here](https://github.com/Azure/azure-quickstart-templates/tree/master/101-iothub-with-consumergroup-create 'Click Me..').
+You can read more about how and why you should use Azure Resource Manager (ARM) for defining and deploying your resources [here](https://azure.microsoft.com/en-in/documentation/articles/resource-group-overview/ 'Click Me..').

 ## What I Need From You